dconnolly/draft-connolly-tls-mlkem/draft-connolly-tls-mlkem.md

 # IANA Considerations

-This document requests/registers two new entries to the TLS Named Group (or Supported Group) registry, according to the procedures in {{Section 6 of tlsiana}}.
+This document requests/registers three new entries to the TLS Named Group (or Supported Group) registry, according to the procedures in {{Section 6 of tlsiana}}.

+ Value:
+ : 0x0512 (please)

+ Description:
+ : MLKEM512

+ DTLS-OK:
+ : Y

+ Recommended:
+ : N

+ Reference:
+ : This document

+ Comment:
+ : FIPS 203 version of ML-KEM-512

  Value:
  : 0x0768 (please)